gbdk-2020/gbdk-2020/docs/pages/05_banking_mbcs.md

   - May call functions in any bank: __YES__
   - May use data in any bank: __YES__

-@todo Fill in this info for Banked Functions
 Banked functions (located in a switchable ROM bank)
+  - May call functions in fixed Bank 0: __YES__
-  - May call functions in any bank: ?
+  - May call `BANKED` functions in any bank: __YES__
+    - The compiler and library will manage the bank switching automatically using the bank switching trampoline.
-  - May use data in any bank: __NO__ (may only use data from currently active banks)
+  - May use data in any bank: __NO__
+    - May only use data from Bank 0 and the currently active bank.
+    - A @ref wrapped_function_for_banked_data "NONBANKED wrapper function" may be used to access data in other banks.

 Limitations:
   - SDCC banked calls and far_pointers in GBDK only save one byte for the ROM bank.
 So, for example, they are limited to __bank 31__ max for MBC1 and __bank 255__ max for MBC5.
 This is due to the bank switching for those MBCs requiring a second, additional write to select the upper bits for more banks (banks 32+ in MBC1 and banks 256+ in MBC5).

 ## Const Data (Variables in ROM)
-@todo Const Data (Variables in ROM)
+Data declared as `const` (read only) will be stored in ROM in the bank associated with it's source file (if none is specified it defaults to Bank 0).
+If that bank is a switchable bank then the data is only accesible while the given bank is active.

 ## Variables in RAM